HyprUsr/k1s/README.md

 ## Features
 - Launch local executables as managed jobs with one-time, periodic, or continuous restart semantics.
 - Collect stdout, stderr, and error messages into log files per job.
+- Run each job as a specific local user via `sudo -u` for privilege separation.
 - Control jobs over a simple TCP socket using structured commands.
 - Configure the server port with a TOML file or command-line flags.